IntelliJ IDEA 2024.3 Help

 However, relying on third-party code raises security concerns, as it may involve the use of vulnerable dependencies in your project.

-The bundled IntelliJ IDEA Package Checker plugin is powered by application security leader Checkmarx.
-The plugin analyzes Gradle, Maven, NPM, PyPI, and NuGet dependencies for known vulnerabilities and lets you manage such cases by getting the information about a vulnerable dependency and update it to the newly released version.
+The bundled IntelliJ IDEA Package Checker plugin is powered by OSV.
+The plugin analyzes Gradle, Maven, NPM, PyPI, and NuGet dependencies for known vulnerabilities.
+It allows you to handle such cases by retrieving information about a vulnerable dependency and updating it to the latest released version.

 Enable the Package Checker plugin

 This functionality relies on the Package Checker plugin, which is bundled and enabled in IntelliJ IDEA by default.
-If the relevant features aren't available, make sure that you didn't disable the plugin.
+If the relevant features are not available, make sure that you did not disable the plugin.

 2. Open the Installed tab, find the Package Checker plugin, and select the checkbox next to the plugin name.